mysportgroup/massive-passive/README.txt

 check_hostname: The hostname for this check.
 Must be equal with the hostname configured on the nagios/icinga side.

+max_instances: The maximum of running instances of a check at the same time. (default 1)

 After configuring your first check, you can do:
     kill -1 <PID OF MASSIVE-PASSIVE>